Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

    You can send launch request using app_control_h.
 The app_control_h will contains the Component-Based Application's ID and the component ID.
 The component ID is optional, if you do not set the component ID, then the main component instance will be created.

-   You can launch a Component-Based application as follow :
+   You can launch a Component-Based application as follow.
     ```
     static int __app_control_send(const char *app_id, const char *component_id,
             void *user_data)